An unpredictable set of circumstances brought me from the Midwest to a confrontation with a failed actress in a tenement on York Avenue.

 Angus smiled.
 His rosy cheeks glowed.
 His eyes twinkled.

 “Sometimes,” he said fitting his derby on his head, offering me his arm, and leading me up the block for a celebratory dinner, “One simply does not have to play by the rules.”

-Shelly Reuben has been nominated for Edgar, Prometheus, and Falcon awards.
-For more about her books, visit www.shellyreuben.com.
+Copyright © Shelly Reuben, 2023.
+Shelly Reuben’s books have been nominated for Edgar, Prometheus, and Falcon awards.
+For more about her writing, visit www.shellyreuben.com